 This sounds a bit abstract I know but in the ‘real world’ of teaching I have seen so many teachers jump through hoops to get short term results just because they feel they have to – they don’t have the chance to look at the ‘big picture’ and the power of taking things slowly.
 Embedding core beliefs is needed before anything else.
 It’s scary to spend the first half term with a new class and dedicating it to instilling things like: Professor Guy Claxton’s learning capacities; Edward De Bono’s thinking hats & CoRT 1 tools; how to self and peer critique effectively; how to have good people skills; the importance of having good values and more importantly of all – to have drive and a thirst for life.

 The teachers who tell me they are being challenged by the tide will say they are too busy.
-The deeperteachers who can ride the waves say don’t worry I’ll teach it as I go along.
+The teachers who can ride the waves say don’t worry I’ll teach it as I go along.
 The teacher who spent that time constructing the submarine while everyone was ‘busy’ allows the submarine to submerge further and take learning as deep as they like – in any direction.

 If the teacher has truly instilled these skills, their pupils will be effective, independent and confident learners.
 Regardless of how long it takes, the time is worth it!
 The foundations are in place for them to learn anything and everything.